How do I seek funding and apply for a grant with the Horizon Foundation?

 Applicants will receive written notification of a decision regarding submissions.
 Letters awarding or declining grants will communicate the decision of the Board and will also include information on various contingencies or pre-funding requirements.
 Please keep in mind that grant awards may contain significantly different terms of award than originally proposed by your group.
 Also, a Grant Agreement must be signed between your group and the Horizon Foundation, which spells out requirements and expectations.

 Declination letters will generally not indicate specific reasons for Committee or Board action.
-Groups who are unsuccessful are encouraged to contact Rosimar Melendez, senior program officer, at email@example.com or 443-766-1213.
+Groups who are unsuccessful are encouraged to contact Rosimar Melendez, program director, at email@example.com or 443-766-1213.
 In most cases, staff may be able to provide counsel for development of a focused proposal that meets our funding priorities.

 Can I get feedback regarding a denied proposal?